jshanson7/react-native-interactions/README.md

 ### AfterInteractions

 A component that only renders `children` after `InteractionManager.runAfterInteractions()`.
-Wrap top-level [`Navigator`](http://facebook.github.io/react-native/docs/navigator.html) scenes with this component so that they animate perfomantly when pushed.
+Wrap top-level [`Navigator`](http://facebook.github.io/react-native/docs/navigator.html) scenes with this component to improve animation perfomance.

 ```javascript
 import {AfterInteractions} from 'react-native-interactions';